Monash-FIT3170/BaLance-Team-Forming-Dashboard/README.md

 dropdown must include a value with the same name as the key in the aforementioned strategies object
 * Analytics for new strategies can be added by adding a new function in backend/helpers/groupAnalyticHelpers.js that retrieves distribution statistics in the right format and returns it as an object

+# Git
+## Pull Requests

+## Branching Strategy

+# Versioning
+The versioning strategy used by this project is semantic versioning (MAJOR.MINOR.PATCH) and is split between the frontend and backend.
+Major values must match the backend and frontend versions to guarantee compatibility.
+Minor and patch values do not need to match between the frontend and backend versions for compatibility.

+## Backend
+The version is 1.0.0 as of 16/10/2023, the first initial release of the backend of the application.

+The Patch version must be incremented when a backward compatiable bug fix is introduced.

+The Minor version must be incremented when a new backward compatible functionality is introduced, or a functionality is deprecated.

+The Major version must be incremented when a new non-backward compatible functionality is introduced.

+## Frontend
+The version is 1.0.0 as of 16/10/2023, the first initial release of the frontend of the application.

+The Patch version must be incremented when a backward compatiable bug fix is introduced.

+The Minor version must be incremented when a new backward compatible functionality is introduced, or a functionality is deprecated.

+The Major version must be incremented when a new non-backward compatible functionality is introduced.

 # Contributors